Explore this course:

 Whether you’re already working in the field or just starting out, this course will deepen your understanding and equip you with skills and expertise in process safety, loss prevention and risk assessment.
-You’ll be ready for a career in the oil and gas, chemical, nuclear and pharmaceutical industries, or with any of the consultancies that service them.
+You'll be ready for a career in the oil and gas, chemical, nuclear and pharmaceutical industries or with any of the consultancies that service them.

-- Process Safety Management and Loss Prevention
+- Introduction to Process Safety and Loss Prevention

-- Human Error and Human Behaviour
+- Human Behaviour and Human Error

-- Major Hazard and Emergency Planning
+- Major Hazards and Emergency Planning

 - Instrumented Systems and Functional Safety